PHPSocialNetwork/phpfastcache/docs/EVENTS.md

-:mega: As of the V6, PhpFastCache provides an event mechanism.
+:mega: As of the V6, Phpfastcache provides an event mechanism.
 You can subscribe to an event by passing a Closure to an active event:

 ```php